dalesgit/logseq-sd/pages/SD-training-Feb 20.md

 	- "P" words as well as "C" words .. playfulness can show up as bypassing.
 	- self-leadership self-actualization in
 	- e.g. anger can give good juice -- when they're depressed -- but how does it burden?
 The whole of the person is not grief-stricken, other parts too.
+	- How to "unblend" ... look at it from a little distance -